-For the purposes of this opinion letter, we have assumed that, at the time of the issuance, sale and delivery of any of the Note Shares: (i) such Note Shares will be issued and sold as contemplated in the Registration Statement and the prospectus relating thereto; and (ii) the Certificate of Incorporation and the Bylaws, each as currently in effect, will not have been modified or amended and will be in full force and effect.

-In rendering the opinion set forth herein, we have assumed that at the time of conversion of the Notes there will be a sufficient number of shares of Class A Common Stock authorized and then available for issuance under the Certificate of Incorporation as then in effect.
+For the purposes of this opinion letter, we have assumed that, at the time of the issuance, sale and delivery of any of the Purchase Shares: (i) such Purchase Shares will be issued and sold as contemplated in the Registration Statement and the prospectus relating thereto; (ii) the Certificate of Incorporation and the Bylaws, each as currently in effect, will not have been modified or amended and will be in full force and effect; and (iii) there will be a sufficient number of shares of Class A Common Stock authorized and then available for issuance under the Certificate of Incorporation as then in effect.

-This opinion letter is limited to the General Corporation Law of the State of Delaware and the laws of the State of New York.
-We express no opinion as to the laws, rules or regulations of any other jurisdiction, including, without limitation, the federal laws of the United States of America or any state securities or blue sky laws, or as to the municipal laws or the laws, rules or regulations of any local agencies or governmental authorities of or within the State of New York.
+This opinion letter is limited to the General Corporation Law of the State of Delaware.
+We express no opinion as to the laws, rules or regulations of any other jurisdiction, including, without limitation, the federal laws of the United States of America or any state securities or blue sky laws.